 Seven week campers and second session campers are transported to and from camp.
 Youngsters who come for only the first session return home with their parents on Visiting Day, July 26, 2014

-We are able to accommodate a number of special diets, including vegetarian and gluten-free diets, and dairy-free/casein-free diets.
-In addition, we are able to accommodate campers with many different types of food allergies.
+We are able to accommodate a number of special diets, including vegetarian, gluten-free diets and dairy-free diets.
+We are able to accommodate campers with many different types of food allergies.

 Camp Kodiak is a nut, peanut and sesame-free facility.